Favourite Craft Ideas - Diwali

 Card 30cm x 30cm square

-Several pieces of Paper 30cm x 30cm square (for design and stencils)
+Several pieces of Paper 30cm x 30cm square (for

 Coloured Sand or Rice Powder (if available)